Schleswig station

 Schleswig station is the station of the city of Schleswig in the German state of Schleswig-Holstein.
-It is located on the Neumünster–Flensburg and Husum–Jübek-Schleswig–Kiel lines.
+It is located on the Neumünster–Flensburg railway.
 It is currently operated by Deutsche Bahn, which classifies it as a category 5 station.

 History

 Formerly, the station was connected to Schleswig Altstadt station by a three kilometre-long line of the Schleswig District Railway, which connected to lines to Satrup, Kappeln via Süderbrarup and to Friedrichstadt.

 Operations

 In long-distance traffic, since 9 December 2007, daily Intercity-Express trains on the Aarhus–Hamburg–Berlin route have stopped in Schleswig, but this service ended in December 2015 and was replaced by EuroCity trains which continue to Copenhagen instead of Aarhus.

 DB Regio Nord operates hourly Regional-Express services between Hamburg and Flensburg and Nordbahn operates services between Husum and Kiel.